Shape-based Evaluation of Epidemic Forecasts: Related Work

 where $P(E_i)$ is the probability assigned to the event $E_i$ that is observed in the ground truth.
 If the assigned probability is so low that $\ln{P(E_i)}$ is less than $-10$ or undefined, it is replaced by $-10$.
 This ensures that one significantly poor score does not affect the average.
 A higher score is preferred.

-\textbf{Interval forecasts} refer to the reporting of a range with a confidence interval suggesting the likelihood of the true value falling in the range.
-One way to evaluate prediction intervals is ``coverage"~\cite{ray_ensemble_2020-1} that measures the percentage of time the observed value falls in the provided interval for given confidence (such as 95\% confidence interval).
-Other ways of evaluating interval forecasts and more generally quantile forecasts while penalizing long ranges also exist in the literature~\cite{gneiting2007strictly}.
+\textbf{Interval forecasts} refer to the reporting of a range with a confidence interval that suggests the likelihood of the true value falling in the range.
+One way to evaluate prediction intervals is ``coverage"~\cite{ray_ensemble_2020-1}, which measures the percentage of time the observed value falls within the provided interval for the given confidence (such as 95\% confidence interval).
+Other ways of evaluating interval forecasts and, more generally, quantile forecasts while penalizing long ranges also exist in the literature~\cite{gneiting2007strictly}.
 Currently, weighted interval score (WIS) is being widely used for the evaluation of COVID-19 forecasts and Influenza forecasts~\cite{bracher2021evaluating}.

 For 1,2,3 and 4 week ahead forecasts MAE and WIS are the measures currently in use for FluSight and COVID-19 forecasting.
-Both measures are designed to numerically match the predictions and ground truth, and are not designed to compare shapes.
+Both measures are designed to numerically match the predictions and ground truth and are not designed to compare shapes.
 To the best of our knowledge, no evaluation approach exists for infectious disease forecasting for comparing shapes of the predicted trends.
 In time-series literature, ``shapelets'' have been used to capture various motifs that occur in time-series~\cite{ye2009time}.
-Here we define a shapelet as a fundamental shape of interest and define a representation of any shape given by w-week ahead forecasts based on its similarity to our chosen shapelets.
+Here, we define a shapelet as a fundamental shape of interest and define a representation of any shape given by w-week ahead forecasts based on its similarity to our chosen shapelets.